IBM/doframework/README.md

 * D = (X,y) is a dataset derived from f,
 * x* is the true optimum of f in O (minimum or maximum).

-The testing framework feeds your algorithm constraints and data (O,D) and collects its predicted optimum.
+`doframework` feeds your algorithm constraints and data (O,D) and collects its predicted optimum.
 The algorithm's predicted optimal value can then be compared to the true optimal value f(x*).
 By comparing the two over multiple randomly generated optimization problems, `doframework` produces a **prediction profile** for your algorithm.

 `doframework` integrates with your algorithm (written in Python).